kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

     ```

     - `Name()` method returns the name of the step that is used in logs.
     - `Run()` method implements the functionality of the step.
-The method receives operations as an argument to which it can add appropriate overrids or save other used variables.
+The method receives operations as an argument to which it can add appropriate overrides or save other used variables.

     ```go